 In RL, the goal of the agent is formalized with respect to a specific signal passing from the environment to the agent.
-This signal is referred to as the reward (r), which is a simple number at each timestep (t), i.e., $r_t \in \mathbb{R}$.
+This signal is referred to as the reward (r), which is a simple number at each time step (t), i.e., $r_t \in \mathbb{R}$.
 To be specific, the goal of this work is to maximize the cumulative reward that the agent (SCI camera) receives.

 2.3.1 States and Transition Graph.
-To make the SCI camera learn to automatically determine the optimal B, we have provided a reward at each timestep corresponding to the SCI camera's forward action a including increasing B, keeping the current value of B, or decreasing B. More specifically, in this work, we assume that six reconstruction models (E2E-CNN) with different values of B, i.e., $B = \{6, 8, 10, 12, 15, 20\}$ have been trained for real-world applications, comprising a state set $S = \{6, 8, 10, 12, 15, 20\}$.
+To make the SCI camera learn to automatically determine the optimal B, we have provided a reward at each time step corresponding to the SCI camera's forward action a including increasing B, keeping the current value of B, or decreasing B. More specifically, in this work, we assume that six reconstruction models (E2E-CNN) with different values of B, i.e., $B = \{6, 8, 10, 12, 15, 20\}$ have been trained for real-world applications, comprising a state set $S = \{6, 8, 10, 12, 15, 20\}$.
 These values are heuristically selected by extensive experiments on various videos to be able to obtain decent reconstructions.

-At each state, the SCI camera can decide whether to (i) actively increase B, (ii) keep the current value of B, or (iii) decrease B. Note that "increase" and "decrease" can skip intermediate values of B; for example, our policy allows changing B=15 to B=6 as in real-life applications, when a red traffic light or an accident can suddenly halt all cars (a large B can be used) while all cars will speed up (a small B is required) when the traffic light turns green.
-We use a to represent the action set and $a=\{decrease, keep, increase\}$, which is predicted by the RL model.
+At each state, the SCI camera can decide whether to i) actively increase B, ii) keep the current value of B, or iii) decrease B. Note that "increase" and "decrease" can skip intermediate values of B; for example, our policy allows changing B = 15 to B = 6 as in real life applications, when a red traffic light or an accident can suddenly halt all cars (a large B can be used) while all cars will speed up (a small B is required) when the traffic light turns green.
+We use a to represent the action set and $a = \{decrease, keep, increase\}$, which is predicted by the RL model.
 S' indicates the updated state after conducting each a.
-As to each action step, RL provides the corresponding reward r(S,a,S'), which is related to the corresponding environment.
+As to each action step, RL provides the corresponding reward r(S, a, S'), which is related to the corresponding environment.

 Table 1 summarizes the dynamics of the transition table for a simple example.
 For the sake of conciseness and concreteness, Table 1 only considers three states, i.e., $S = \{6, 10, 15\}$.
-In this example, a period of search that begins with S = 6 cannot leave for the new state S' with a = decrease since 6 is already the minimum value of B; therefore, the corresponding conditional probability increase2 denotes the Increase of B skips from 6 to 15 and similarly $decrease^2$ denotes the decrease from 15 to 6 with α , $\beta \in [0, 1]$.
+In this example, a period of search that begins with S = 6 cannot leave for the new state S' with a = decrease since 6 is already the minimum value of B; therefore, the corresponding conditional probability p(S' | S, a) = 0 and no related reward r exists.
+However, with the action of increase, i.e., S = 6 and a = increase, S could be increased to 10 or 15 (i.e., S' = 10 or 15) with probability α and $1 - \alpha$, respectively, where $\alpha \in [0, 1]$.
+Similarly, a period of searching undertaken when S = 15 and a = decrease ends at S' = 6 with probability β and S' = 10 with probability $1 - \beta$, with $\beta \in [0, 1]$.
+The corresponding state transition graph is shown in Fig. 3.